 The probe had miniature Indian national flags painted on four sides, meant to commemorate the birth of the country's first prime minister, Jawaharlal Nehru (known as Children's Day).

-It was to "signify the entry of
+It was to "signify the entry of India on Moon," an ISRO official told the Press Trust of India.

 The main objectives of the probe were to explore the lunar surface at close range ? while on the way down ? and to test out technologies for future soft landing missions.